Provide innovative air vehicle design, analysis, and consulting services.

 Vertical take-off and landing "CitiFlex" aircraft design tailored for the Uber Air Taxi project.
 This concept uses tilting propulsion rather than tilting wings and tails to provide lift and forward propulsion.
 This is an alternate concept to the V-Max concept (#18 above).
 Sole-named inventor, and owner of the patent.
 Issued June, 2019.
 Patent No. D850,357.

 CitiFlex shown in VTOL mode (top) and cruise (bottom)

 Vertical Take-off and landing air taxi concept.
 Sole-named inventor and patent owner.
-Filed May 2018.
+Issued February 2020.
+Patent No. D875,022.

 Electric airliner concept.
 Sole-named inventor and patent owner.
 Issued July, 2019.
 This concept has been selected by Wright Electric as their baseline airliner for use by EasyJet.

 Electric airliner concept in EasyJet livery.
 Shown in international press articles.
 Patent No. D852,721.